opensvc/docs.opensvc.com/source/agent.man.nodemgr.rst

 	              open the node.conf configuration file with the preferred editor

 	              --color=COLOR
 	                     colorize  output.  possible  values  are : auto=guess based on tty presence, always|yes=always colorize, never|no=never colorize

+	              --cron cron mode

+	              --debug
+	                     debug mode

+	              --format=FORMAT
+	                     specify a data formatter for output of the print*  and  collector* commands. possible values are json, csv or table.

+	              -h, --help
+	                     show this help message and exit

+	       nodemgr get

+	              get the value of the node configuration parameter pointed by --param

+	              --param=PARAM
+	                     point  a  node  configuration  parameter  for  the 'get' and 'set' actions

+	              --color=COLOR
+	                     colorize output. possible values are :  auto=guess  based  on  tty presence, always|yes=always colorize, never|no=never colorize